apache/unomi/README.md

 License
 -------
-The source code is available under the Apache License V2 and is copyrighted 2014-2015 Jahia Solutions
+The source code is available under the Apache License V2

 Requirements
 ------------